josemoliver/ImageDB/README.md

 - **Rights Summary** - Query `vCreatorCount` to analyze image ownership distribution across your archive.

 ### **Legacy Metadata Migration**
 - **Windows XP Photo Gallery Migration** - Prior to modern standards, Windows XP introduced proprietary metadata fields.
-Use `vLegacyWindowsXP` to identify and migrate data from XPTitle, XPSubject, XPComment, XPAuthor, and XPKeywords fields.
+Use `vLegacyWindowsXP` and or `vLegacyXPOnly` to identify and migrate data from XPTitle, XPSubject, XPComment, XPAuthor, and XPKeywords fields.
 Essential for migrating from Windows Photo Gallery ([blog post](https://jmoliver.wordpress.com/2017/02/12/accessing-windows-photo-gallery-metadata-using-exiftool/)).
 - **IPTC IIM Legacy Data** - The `vLegacy_IPTC_IMM` view helps identify 1990s-era IPTC IIM metadata that should be migrated to modern XMP standards for better compatibility.
 - **IPTC Digest Validation** - Use `vIPTCDigest` to detect when IPTC metadata has been modified without updating the digest hash (indicates potential metadata corruption or manual editing).